demiliani/D365BCAdminMCPExtension/README.md

 1. Install this extension from the VS Code Marketplace
 2. The extension will automatically activate and check for prerequisites
 3. If auto-install is enabled, it will prompt to install the MCP server
-4. Alternatively, use the command palette to run "Install D365 BC Admin MCP Server"
+4. Alternatively, use the command palette to run "D365BCAdmin - Install D365 BC Admin MCP Server"

 ## Configuration